sezanzeb/JsPlot3D/USAGE.md

 ## Activating the 2D Mode

-Set one of xLen, yLen or zLen to zero
+Set one of xLen, yLen or zLen to zero.

+Note, that if you are planning to call setDimensions and plot something afterwards again, set xRes, yRes and zRes again, because the 2D Mode will force the one on the flat axis to be 1.
+So don't be suprised when nothing shows up.

 ```js
     plot.setDimensions({xLen:0}) // or yLen:0 or zLen: 0